Skip to content

 Maximum micro-SD storage size 2 TB

-Supported file systems FAT
+Supported file systems FAT32

 File format CSV (comma separator and decimal point)